tdsmith/homebrew-python/README.md

 ## Python ##

+Homebrew-python modules install to whichever Python is first in the system path.
+Our formulas are tested against Homebrew Python as well as the Python that came with your Mac.

 We support Python 2.x and 3.x.
 For simultaneous support, use the `brew install <formula> --with-python3`.
 And if you don't need Python 2.x support at all:
 `brew install <formula> --with-python3 --without-python`